Last Updated: June 5, 2026

 Effectively managing these calendar adjustments for holidays and non-working time is crucial for maintaining an accurate and efficient project schedule, accommodating the ebb and flow of work availability throughout the project's duration.

-Figure 4.46 Holidays or Exceptions in a base calendar.
+Figure 4.48 Holidays or Exceptions in a base calendar.

-Scheduling From A Finish Date
+Scheduling From a Finish Date

 Microsoft Project offers the flexibility of scheduling your project based on a Start or Finish Date.
 This feature is handy in scenarios where the end goal or deadline of the project is known, but the initiation date still needs to be determined.